arman226/react-native-appium/README.md

 3. Install **appium-doctor**:  `sudo npm install appium-doctor -g` **Note**
 <br/>
- `WebdriverIO` will work as our __client__ for the appium server in the case of JS.
+ `WebdriverIO` will work as our <i>client<i/> for the appium server in the case of JS.
 More to come on how to use other clients such as python.
 <br/>
 `babel-plugin-jsx-remove-data-test-id` will help us remove unwanted accessibilityLabels from our app, since that’s the preferred way of targeting elements for both IOS and Android platforms
 <br/>